- Home

 Chemotherapy

-Chemotherapy is the most commonly used treatment when cancer has spread.
-The drugs kill cancer cells or slow their growth.
-There are many types of chemotherapy drugs, which are often used in different combinations and strengths.
+There are many types of chemotherapy drugs, and these are often used in different combinations and strengths.
 Treatment is usually given over a few hours or days, followed by a rest period of 1–4 weeks.
 Most people have several cycles of treatment.
+Chemotherapy drugs are usually given by injection or drip into a vein (intravenously) in hospital, but some can also be taken as tablets or capsules (orally) at home.

 Side effects

-Some chemotherapy drugs cause tiredness, bowel changes, nausea and hair loss.
-Many of these are temporary and can be prevented or reduced.
+Most side effects are temporary and can be prevented or reduced.
 Different types of chemotherapy drugs have different side effects – for instance, not all of them cause hair loss.

 Podcast: Treatment Options for Advanced Cancer